On the rate of convergence to stationarity of the M/M/N queue in the Halfin-Whitt regime: Acknowledgments

-The authors would like to thank Hans Blanc, Ton Dieker, Erik van Doorn, Peter Glynn, Johan van Leeuwaarden, Bill Massey, Josh Reed, and Ward Whitt for their helpful discussions and insights.
+The authors would like to thank Hans Blanc, Ton Dieker, Erik van Doorn, Peter Glynn, Johan van Leeuwaarden, Bill Massey, Josh Reed and Ward Whitt for their helpful discussions and insights.
 The authors especially thank Johan van Leeuwaarden for his insights into the parabolic cylinder functions, and sharing an early draft of his work.
+The authors also thank two anonymous referees, who helped to significantly improve the paper's presentation.